 - Step 2 : Click “Start Scan” to find Windows registry issues that could be causing PC problems.

 - Step 3 : Click “Repair All” to fix all issues.

 Setting up weekly (or daily) automatic scans will help prevent system problems and keep your PC running fast and trouble-free.

-Wally’s Answer: Windows 8 is here and we have to get used its good and some not-so-good features.
-Most people complaining about Windows 8 are experienced Windows users who don’t like the omission of the start menu and of course the addition of the metro screen in particular.
+Wally’s Answer: Windows 8 is here and we have to get used to it.
+It has some good and some not-so-good features.
+Most people who are complaining about Windows 8 are experienced users who don’t like the omission of the start menu and of course the addition of the metro screen in particular.
 Here are some ways you can make Windows 8 look more like Windows 7.

 How To Disable The File Explorer Ribbon?

 The ribbon interface has been introduced for the Windows File Explorer (previously Windows Explorer) for the first time.
 It attempts to put many options in one place, and make it easier to find them.

 The ribbon can take a lot of space on the screen and maybe you don’t want to look at it all the time while browsing files and folders.
 Use the keyboard key combination Ctrl+F1 or click the arrow at the top-right corner of the screen to hide and reveal the ribbon interface.